-Since the fall of 2002, the District has given the Idaho Standards Achievement Tests in grades 3-10.
+Since the fall of 2002, the District has given the Idaho Standards Achievement Tests in grades 03-08 and high school.
 The ISAT is a series of achievement tests that systematically increase in difficulty from one grade to the next.
 However, beginning in the 2013-2014 school year, all students in Idaho began taking the Smarter-Balanced Assessment in English language arts and mathematics, which is the same exam to be taken by students in 27 states.
 The name "ISAT" is still be used to identify these tests.
 The ISAT is also provided in science to students in grades 05, 07, and as an end-of-course assessment for students enrolled in high school biology and/or chemistry.

 Grade level testing makes is possible to give each student a test appropriate to his or her achievement level, and to measure growth from year to year.
 It also helps to gauge the effectiveness of instructional programs and adherence to state curriculum standards.For younger, grades, students in Kindergarten through grade 3 are tested twice annually on the Idaho Reading Indicator, an early literacy screener.